Anderson Acceleration Based on the $\mathcal{H}^{-s}$ Sobolev Norm for Contractive and Noncontractive Fixed-Point Operators: Introduction

 As in Anderson's paper~\cite{anderson1965iterative}, we primarily regard AA as an iteration performed on functions.
 As an acceleration method on functions, calculating the weighted sum to minimize the linearized residual involves an optimization problem that is often posed in the $L^2$ norm.
 The $L^2$ norm is convenient because the optimization problem is then a continuous least-squares problem.
-For practical computations, AA on functions must be discretized so that functions become vectors, and the $L^2$ norm becomes the discrete $\ell^2$ norm.\footnote{The discrete $\ell^2$ norm of a vector $v\in\mathbb{C}^n$ is given by $\|v\|_2^2 = \sum_{k=1}^n |v_i|^2$.} After discretization, the optimization problem becomes a classical least-squares problem, which can be solved using fast rank-updated QR factorizations~\cite[Sec.~6.5.1]{golub1996matrix}.
+For practical computations, AA on functions must be discretized so that functions become vectors, and the $L^2$ norm becomes the discrete $\ell^2$ norm.
+After discretization, the optimization problem becomes a classical least-squares problem, which can be solved using fast rank-updated QR factorizations~\cite[Sec.~6.5.1]{golub1996matrix}.

 We follow a casual suggestion by Anderson~\cite[p.~554]{anderson1965iterative} and minimize the linearized residual at each iteration in a norm other than the $L^2$ norm.
 In particular, we seek further acceleration for fixed-point iterations involving second-order elliptic differential operators by selecting a $\mathcal{H}^{-s}$ norm (see Section~\ref{sec:new_aa}).
-After discretization, any $\mathcal{H}^{-s}$ norm becomes a weighted least-squares norm (see Section~\ref{sec:new_aa}).
+After discretization, any $\mathcal{H}^{-s}$ norm becomes a weighted least-squares norm.
 In certain situations, this can provide an implicit spectral bias to counterbalance the spectral biasing from a fixed-point operator.
 Other researchers have been motivated to modify the norm in AA based on the contraction properties, as opposed to spectral biasing, of $G$~\cite{pollock2018anderson}.

 AA based on the $\mathcal{H}^{-s}$ norm is equivalent to a multisecant method in a weighted Frobenius norm (see Section~\ref{sec:multisecant}).
 We use this viewpoint to analyze its convergence behavior by comparing it to AA based on the $L^2$ norm and Picard iteration (see Section~\ref{sec:H-1-AA}).
 The improvement depends on the particular properties of the fixed-point operator.
 We present some analysis motivating the choice of the norm (see Theorem~\ref{thm:WeightedAAError}) as well as providing numerical experiments to demonstrate the benefit (see Section~\ref{sec:experiments}).